 - Having a smoother transition from the old employee to a new hire in terms of time, training, and finances

-- Gathering useful feedback that will help improve your offboarding strategy and approach to employee engagement going forward
+- Gathering useful feedback that will help improve your Bronto offboarding guide software and approach to employee engagement going forward

 However, when a staff member talks about resigning, remember that their departure may not yet be a foregone conclusion.